Gunmen Kill AP, Reuters Journalists

 Spaniard Miguel Gil Moreno de Mora, 32, of APTN and Washington native Kurt Schork, 53, of Reuters, died after they were hit near Rogberi Junction, an area hotly contested in recent days by pro-government forces and rebels of the Revolutionary United Front, journalists said.

 Two more Reuters journalists, South African cameraman Mark Chisholm and Greek photographer Yannis Behrakis, suffered slight injuries in the same attack.

-Escorted by at least 10 pro-government soldiers, Gil Moreno de Mora and Schork were traveling in two vehicles when the group was ambushed about 50 miles east of the capital, Freetown.
+Escorted by at least 10 pro-government soldiers, Gil Moreno de Mora and Schork were traveling in two vehicles when the group was ambushed, about 50 miles east of the capital of Freetown.

 In his account of the ambush carried by Reuters, Behrakis described a chaotic series of events, seeing Schork hit by gunfire and Gil Moreno de Mora’s car attacked.

 ``There was a lot of shooting and for a second I saw Miguel’s car behind getting hit,″ he wrote.

 Behrakis said he scrambled out the window of his moving car.
 With bullets flying between rebels and soldiers, Behrakis ran to a stretch of thick bush.